-- Move the Refrigerator Control to the triangle marking between numbers 2 and 3. - Move the Freezer Control to the triangle marking between numbers 2 and 3.

-These settings should be about right for normal household refrigerator usage.
+- 1. Set the Refrigerator Control to 4. - 2.
+Set the Freezer Control to 3.
+These settings are correct for normal household refrigerator usage.

-Give the refrigerator time to cooldown completely before adding food.
+Give the refrigerator time to cool down completely before adding food.
 (This may take several hours.)
-The controls will be set about right when milk or juice is as cold as you like and when ice cream is firm.
+The controls are set correctly when milk or juice is as cold as you like and when ice cream is firm.